NHS-digital-website/design-system/README.md

 - src
     - Source for everything
-- (lab)
-    - Laboratory code for working on the UI components and styling fundamentals
 - dist
     - Distribution - production ready, versioned static assets ready to be pushed to a CDN
 - package